justin13601/ACES/docs/source/configuration.md

-- `value_min`: If specified, an observation will only satisfy this predicate if the occurrence of the underlying `code` with a reported numerical value that is either greater than or greater than or equal to `value_min` (with these options being decided on the basis of `value_min_inclusive`, where `value_min_incusive=True` indicating that an observation satisfies this predicate if its value is greater than or equal to `value_min`, and `value_min_inclusive=False` indicating a greater than but not equal to will be used.
+- `value_min`: If specified, an observation will only satisfy this predicate if the occurrence of the underlying `code` with a reported numerical value that is either greater than or greater than or equal to `value_min` (with these options being decided on the basis of `value_min_inclusive`, where `value_min_inclusive=True` indicating that an observation satisfies this predicate if its value is greater than or equal to `value_min`, and `value_min_inclusive=False` indicating a greater than but not equal to will be used).
 - `value_max`: If specified, an observation will only satisfy this predicate if the occurrence of the underlying `code` with a reported numerical value that is either less than or less than or equal to `value_max` (with these options being decided on the basis of `value_max_inclusive`, where